AWS 101: An Overview of Amazon Web Services Offerings

 As with most AWS services, you only pay for the services that you use.
 In case of ELB service, you pay for by an hour and by the amount of data processed.

-CloudFront: Deliver a better user experience
+AWS Overview: Using CloudFront to deliver a better user experience

 Amazon Cloudfront is a global content delivery system that leverages Amazon’s vast global infrastructure to deliver contents with optimized speed and cost.
 CloudFront ensures that content is closer to the users and improves the user experience by delivering the content faster by serving the content from the AWS region closer to the end user.

-Cloudfront works seamlessly with AWS services.
+Cloudfront works seamlessly with AWS web services.
 With no minimum usage commitment, experimenting with configurations and instances to find ways to improve performance is extremely easy.

 Elastic Block Store (EBS): Low-latency instance access

 AWS Elastic Block Storage provides persistent Block-level storage volumes for your EC2 instances with low latency.
 It also allows your system to access high speed SSD storage and layer your security with Access Control Lists and encryption.

 Amazon Route 53: The AWS DNS service

 Handle DNS routing with the high-speed, low cost Route 53 service from AWS.
 Translate machine hosts and named application to IP addresses and back within your VPC and connect resources like web servers, S3 buckets, and elastic load balancers.
 Route 53 is the network of DNS Servers hosted in various AWS regions all around the world.
 Using API, developers can easily automate the configuration changes to Route 53.